VinayNoogler000/Weather-Widget/README.md

 I used *Vite* tool to setup local environment for this React project.

 ## Note:
 All the main files, which contains code of this project are in the *src* folder/directory.
-To fetch weather data, [OpenWeatherMap's](https://openweathermap.org/current) API has been used.
+To get weather data, [OpenWeatherMap's](https://openweathermap.org/current) API has been used.

 ## Development Journey:
 First, I learnt about Material UI library and it's pre-defined React UI components.
 Then I started  developing the project, by figuring out the total no. of components I need to create, starting from the bottom.
 Here the following components: